 A flexible milk tube acts as the frother, but you might need to purchase a milk flask.
 With its size there’s only enough space for a 1.3 litre water reservoir though it is easily accessed as it can be removed from the back or side.
 It is also easy to carry though with the self cleaning and limited capacity if you are in a household with more than a couple coffee drinkers you might find yourself refilling it quite often.
 As you would expect this machine has a bean grinder which can be found on the top right and holds just around your average bag of beans.

 A dial allows you to adjust for different levels of coarseness.
 With all its features you can expect a delicious espresso with thick cream and a rich taste.
 Very comparable to what you could find at your local shop as long as it isn’t a drink reliant on the frother.
 The taste is great if consistently glossy latte isn’t as necessary.

 Ease of Use

-This is definitely one of the highlights of this machine as you won’t find many more responsive machines on the market.
+This is definitely one of the highlights of this machine as you won’t find many more responsive machines on the market, however we know even more expensive model on the market.
 Maintenance options pop up for you right on time to take care of them and they are either automated or just require a change in water for the most part.